-The best part is that it requires no materials and you can make it up in a minute or two before class starts.
+The best part is that this vocabulary warm up exercise requires no materials and you can make it up in a minute or two before class starts.
 Every English teacher should have at least a few of these activities in their back pocket.
+Keep on reading for all the details you need to know about Odd 1 Out, one of the best games to play in class.

 Skills: Reading/speaking or writing